Wazito F.C.

 Wazito Football club is an association football club based Nairobi, Kenya.
 It is owned by Swedish businessman Ricardo Badoer.

+In 2023 the club was renamed Muhoroni Youth.

 History

 Formation

 Wazito Football Club was formed in 2011 by the University of Nairobi soccer team and the alumni members of the soccer team.
 Experienced players mentor the students on career paths and life experiences.
 The network has created morally upright students who have got jobs upon graduation.

 After training together with the students for some time the alumni members decided they could form one strong team to compete in the league.
-In order to build team identity, in the 2011 season, Wazito played in a lot of friendlies against the league sides and participated in tournaments.
+In order to build team identity, in the 2011 season, Wazito played in many friendlies against the league sides and participated in tournaments.

 Wazito currently plays in the Federation of Kenya Football (FKF) premier league, the first-tier league in the country.

 2012

 In 2012 Wazito debuted in the Nairobi County football league, the fifth tier of the Kenyan Football League system.
-It was a good start for Wazito and they managed to win the league and earn promotion to the Provincial league.
+It was a good start for Wazito and they managed to win the league and be promoted to the Provincial league.